strahinja1994/Portfolio-Patern/README.md

-Present yourself right way :)
+Present yourself on right way :)